- 1 INTRODUCTION :

 - 10 BIBLIOGRAPHY / REFERENCE :

-The securities market has essentially divided into three categories of participants, namely the issuer of securities, investors in securities and the intermediaries.
-The security market has two interdependent and inseparable segments the Primary Market and the Secondary Market.
+The securities market has mainly divided into three categories of participants, namely the issuer of securities, investors in securities, and the intermediaries.
+The security market has two interdependent and inseparable segments, the Primary Market and the Secondary Market.

-Primary Market: The primary market is the part of the capital market that deals with issuing of new securities.
-Companies, government or public sector institutions can obtain funds through the sale of a new stock or bond issues through the primary market.
+Primary Market: The primary market is the part of the capital market that deals with issuing new securities.
+Companies, government, or public sector institutions can obtain funds through the sale of a new stock or bond issues through the primary market.

 A stockbroker is a regulated professional individual, usually associated with a brokerage firm or broker-dealer, who buys and sells stocks and other securities for both retail and institutional clients through a stock exchange or over the counter in return for a fee or commission.
 Stockbrokers are known by numerous professional designations, depending on the license they hold, the type of securities they sell, or the services they provide.